George Sayles

-George Sayles (26 March 1899 – June 1971) was an English professional footballer who played as a full back in the Football League for Reading, in non-League football for York City was on the books of Cardiff City without making a league appearance.
+George Sayles (26 March 1899 – June 1971) was an English professional footballer.
+He played as a full back in the Football League for Reading, and in non-League football for York City.
+He was on the books of Cardiff City without making a league appearance.

 He also played minor counties cricket for Berkshire from 1928 to 1949, making a total of 76 appearances in the Minor Counties Championship.